SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Technical Approach

-Through this, we can keep reducing the discrepancy between the simulation and the real world, making the model more and more accurate.

-Up to now, we have introduced how to build and update the model.
-Due to the page limit, we report the detailed pipeline in the~\href{https://sites.google.com/view/sam-rl}{supplementary}.
+Through this, we can keep reducing the discrepancy between the simulation and the real world, making the \emph{model} more and more accurate.
+Up to now, we have introduced how to build and update the \emph{model}.

-\subsection{Sim2Real: learning residual policy in the real world}
+\subsection{Sim2Real: Learning Residual Policy in the Real World}

-We delay the discussion of how to learn the policy to complete the task $\mathcal{T}$ with the \emph{mode} to the next subsection~\ref{sec:learn}.
-Here we assume that we have the policy $\pi^{sim}$ in simulation which takes rendered images $\mathcal{I}^{sim}$ as inputs and outputs actions denoted as $a^{sim}=\pi^{sim}(\mathcal{I}^{sim})$.
-We describe how to apply the learned policy from simulation to the real world by learning a residual policy $\pi^{res}$.
+We delay the discussion of how to learn the policy to complete the task $\mathcal{T}$ with the \emph{model} in the simulation to the next subsection~\ref{sec:learn}.
+Here we assume that we have the policy $\pi^{sim}$ in simulation which takes rendered images $\mathcal{I}^{sim}$ as inputs and outputs actions denoted as We describe how to apply the learned policy from simulation to the real world by learning a residual policy $\pi^{res}$ to reduce the sim-to-real gap in this subsection.

-We set the same camera pose denoted as $\mathcal{P}$ both in the simulation and the real world and get images denoted as $\mathcal{I}^{sim,0}$ and $\mathcal{I}^{real}$.
-We first update the \emph{model}'s parameter $\psi_\mathcal{M}$ by minimizing the loss with Eqn.~\ref{eqn:updateM} as described in Sec.~\ref{sec:updateM} and then get the new images $\mathcal{I}^{sim}$ with the updated $\psi_\mathcal{M}$.
+We set the same camera pose denoted as $\mathcal{P}^{c}$ both in the simulation and the real world and get images denoted as $\mathcal{I}^{sim,0}$ and $\mathcal{I}^{real}$.
+We first update the \emph{model}'s parameter $\psi_\mathcal{M}$ by minimizing the loss with Eqn.~\ref{eqn:updateloss} as described in Sec.~\ref{sec:updateM} and then get the new images $\mathcal{I}^{sim}$ with the updated $\psi_\mathcal{M}$.